West High Yield (W.H.Y.) Resources Ltd. Announces Proceeds from Exercise of Warrants

-Calgary, Alberta--(Newsfile Corp. - June 2, 2025) - West High Yield (W.H.Y.)
-Resources Ltd. (TSXV: WHY) (FSE: W0H) (the "Company" or "West High Yield") announces announces the receipt of proceeds from the exercise of certain warrants (the "Warrants") of the Company.
+Calgary, Alberta--(Newsfile Corp. - June 9, 2025) - West High Yield (W.H.Y.)
+Resources Ltd. (TSXV: WHY) (FSE: W0H) (the "Company" or "West High Yield") announces the receipt of proceeds from the exercise of certain warrants (the "Warrants") of the Company.

-One holder of Warrants (the "Warrantholder") exercised 50,000 Warrants resulting in the issuance of 50,000 common shares of the Company (each, a "Warrant Share").
-The specific Warrants held and exercised by the Warrantholder were exercisable at a price of CAD$0.30 per Warrant Share, resulting in gross proceeds to the Company in the amount of CAD$15,000 upon such exercise.
-The Warrants exercised by the Warrantholder were issued to the Warrantholder, among others, as part of a private placement offering of the Company that closed on November 9, 2024.
+Two holders of Warrants (the "Warrantholders") exercised an aggregate of 280,000 Warrants resulting in the issuance of 280,000 common shares of the Company (each, a "Warrant Share").
+The specific Warrants held and exercised by the Warrantholders were exercisable at a price of CAD$0.30 per Warrant Share, resulting in gross proceeds to the Company in the amount of CAD$84,000.00 upon such exercise.
+The Warrants exercised by the Warrantholders were issued to the Warrantholders, among others, as part of a private placement offering of the Company that closed on November 14, 2024.

 About West High Yield